 Click here for Nutritious Snack Ideas -

 Chia Chips – Replace unhealthy, boring corn chips with these wholesome chia chips.
-Chips can be made with blend of wheat and bulgur flour and then pack with chia , flax and sesame seeds to boost nutritional value.
+Chips can be made with blend of wheat and bulgur flour and then pack with chia, flax, and sesame seeds to boost the nutritional value.
 An ounce of these crunchy treats contains only 150 calories.

-Pumpkin Salsa Pita – This pumpkin salsa pita plate provides a satisfying snack that serves up starches,protein, iron, magnesium, Zinc and other essential nutrients in every bite.
-The salsa spread is easy to make and pairs well with the soft warmth of a heated pita bread.
+Pumpkin Salsa Pita – This pumpkin salsa pita plate provides a satisfying snack that serves up starches, protein, iron, magnesium, zinc, and other essential nutrients in every bite.
+The salsa spread is easy to make and pairs well with the soft warmth of heated pita bread.
 Boil some Garbanzo beans and sprinkle them along with some fresh cilantro atop the salsa to your liking.

 Honey Vanilla Energy Squares – After a workout, your muscles will be relieved to indulge in a compact snack packed with nutrients that will restore your energy reserves.
-Energy squares contain a wholesome blend of seeds, fruits and tofu powder seasoned with vanilla and honey offer a restorative abmrosia that will become a fast favorite for your post workout snack.
+Energy squares contain a wholesome blend of seeds, fruits and tofu powder seasoned with vanilla and honey offer restorative ambrosia that will become a fast favorite for your post-workout snack.

 Pecan Date Rolls – A perfect substitute for unhealthy sweets, these date rolls derive their sugary taste from the naturally delightful dates.
 The soft fruits are coated with creamy pecan pieces to add a crunchy texture to the treats- though the treats are also available with walnut pieces instead.
 The result blends two distinctive flavors seamlessly into rolls.
 Enjoy them as s sweet snack or light dessert.

 Pineapple Sprouted Trail Mix – Trail mix is always a supremely satisfying option.
-The healthiest mixes combine protein packed nuts and seeds with fibrous fruits to offer a wide range of nutrients.
-This particular mix features seasoning that offers a spicy sensation reminiscent of thai cuisine, but you can find a wide assortment of different mixes on this mix or you can create your ow mix.
+The healthiest mixes combine protein-packed nuts and seeds with fibrous fruits to offer a wide range of nutrients.
+This particular mix features seasoning that offers a spicy sensation reminiscent of Thai cuisine, but you can find a wide assortment of different mixes on this mix or you can create your own mix.

 Red Rice Sesame Rounds – A light crisp with a full flavor that is ideal for munching when the urge to snack strikes.
 These red rice crackers offers little protein and about 100 calories in an ounce.
 The lightweight nature of snacks makes them a great means of satiating cravings without adding too much bulk to your diet, and the compact size and clean composition of the chips make them an ideal choice for consuming while at the moves, or at home.

-Turkish Figs – Turkish figs are a fantastic fruit that is often overlooked by those not already familiar with moist texture and sweet savor.
-Every bite of this delectable figs is free of fats and cholesterol and offers a source of antioxidants, essential vitamins and mineral, and dietary fiber.
+Turkish Figs – Turkish figs are a fantastic fruit that is often overlooked by those not already familiar with a moist texture and sweet savor.
+Every bite of these delectable figs is free of fats and cholesterol and offers a source of antioxidants, essential vitamins and minerals, and dietary fiber.
 This sweet treat is best enjoyed when paired with artisanal cheese and walnuts.